A.S. Radiologic Technology

 Registered technologists who have graduated from certificate programs may obtain an associate of science degree by completing 27 semester hours of general education courses as required by the curriculum.
 The College grants 42 semester hours of block credit based upon post certification.

-The curriculum in radiologic technology is offered in Bluefield on the main campus and some courses may be offered in Beckley at the Beckley Center located in Harper Industrial Park and/or the Higher Education Center.
-The radiologic technology courses at the Beckley Center are taught by Bluefield State College radiologic technology faculty.
+The curriculum in radiologic technology is offered in Bluefield on the main campus and at the Erma Byrd Higher Education Center.
+The radiologic technology courses at the Higher Education Center are taught by Bluefield State College radiologic technology faculty.
 Students may elect to take the non-radiologic technology courses at Bluefield State College or other area colleges.
 Courses taken at other colleges must have prior approval.
 These courses must be equivalent to the program courses as judged by Bluefield State College (see transfer credit policy).
-The radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (20 N. Wacker Drive, Suite 2850 Chicago, IL 60606-3182;(312)704-5300) www.jrcert.org and approved by the West Virginia Medical Imaging and Radiation Therapy Board of Examiners (P.O.
-Box 638 1715 Flat Top Road Cool Ridge, WV 25825; 304-787-4398).
+The radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (20 N. Wacker Drive, Suite 2850 Chicago, IL 60606-3182;(312)704-5300) and approved by the West Virginia Medical Imaging and Radiation Therapy Board of Examiners (P.O.
+Box 638 1715 Flat Top Road Cool Ridge, WV 25825; 304-787-4398)